How to Train a Machine Learning Model: A 2024 Beginner’s Guide

 - Hierarchical Clustering: Builds a hierarchy of clusters.
 Can be agglomerative (bottom-up) or divisive (top-down).

-- DBSCAN (Density-Based Spatial Clustering of Applications with Noise): Identifies clusters based on density.
-Robust to outliers and can discover clusters of arbitrary shapes.
+- DBSCAN (Density-Based Spatial Clustering of Applications with Noise): Identifies clusters based on density. to outliers and can discover clusters of arbitrary shapes.

 Example: Segmenting customers based on purchasing behavior for targeted marketing campaigns.
 K-Means or Hierarchical clustering could be used to group customers into distinct segments.